WorkflowForge Configuration

 {

-// Create foundry with service provider
+// Create smith with service provider (foundry inherits it)

-using var foundry = WorkflowForge.CreateFoundry(
+using var foundry = smith.CreateFoundry();

 foundry.SetProperty("Order", order);